 Is Broccoli Healthy if it’s Man-Made?

-It was not created in a laboratory, but was cultivated through the selection of the very best plants at harvest time yearly.
+Broccoli was not created in a laboratory but was cultivated through the selection of the very best plants at harvest time yearly.
 The plant has evolved through selective breeding and natural selection of the best every year.

 Is Broccoli Man-Made Final Thoughts

 Man intervened to get the best plant by continually cultivating the best of the harvest through decades of farming.
-It can only be considered man-made in the sense that if man had not intervened with selective breeding in the Mediterranean region, today’s broccoli in its current form might never have existed.
+It can only be considered man-made in the sense that if humans had not intervened with selective breeding in the Mediterranean region, today’s broccoli in its current form might never have existed.